zonghaohuang007/ML_data_auditing/README.md

-# This is official code repo for ``A General Framework for Data-Use Auditing of ML Models'', which is accepted to CCS 2024
+# This is official code repo for the CCS 2024 paper: ``A General Framework for Data-Use Auditing of ML Models''

 ### Environment
 (Please feel free to reach out if you find any missing package in the below list)